 - moving to the latest Continuous Mortality Investigation (CMI) 2017 mortality projection model also leads to a small reduction in liabilities

-- if clarity on GMP equalisation requirements emerge this may lead to higher liabilities and unexpected P&L charges
+- if clarity on Guaranteed Minimum Pension (GMP) equalisation requirements emerge this may lead to higher liabilities and unexpected P&L charges